veikkonyfors/blog/_posts/2022-09-19-electricity.md

 $1C = \frac{e}{1.60217653\cdot10^{-19}} \hspace{1em} \hspace{1em} i.e. \hspace{1em} 1C \sim 6.242\cdot 10^{18}e$

-### Electric current
-Electric current is created by moving electric charges.
-When electric charge is moving in a metallic wire, electric charges in question are electrons, which are loose on metal atoms's outer shells.
-Electric current can also exist e.g. in salty liquids, where there is salt ions available.
-Electric current is measured by amperes (amps, A): One Coulomb of elementary charges in a second.

-$1A=1\frac{C}{s}, \implies C=As$

 ### Electric force
 When you have two electric charges , Q and q, nearby each other, they will have a force affecting between them.
 Opposite charges have attractive force between them, like charges repel each other.
 Let's say charges are at distance r, in which case the force between them is characterized by formula